LesnovBrascovitch/DRG-Custom-ModKit/README.md

 When you firstly compile, it would take time.
 After that, packaging time shouldn't be problem with using never cooked paths.
 (For exsample, packaging DoomShotgun folder would take less than 1 min with i5-2500k, RTX 3060, RAM24Gb, SSD)

 ## Notes
+- You can't make executable with this project, migrating assets to another project would cause collapted asset(Not mod assets you make, only DRG's assets).
 - Currently including many sources from various modders to make it faster to understand how the DRG's function works.
 (These might be removed in the future)
 - Other modder's DRG sources are moved to under _DRGModding folder.
 - DRGLib produces many errors in the editor.
 (Might fix in the future)